 Solution for the Brown Leaves on Sago Palm

 This can be remedied by providing the Sago palm with a great soil mix.

-You can splash manganese on the leaf surface, as recommended by the brand.
+You can splash manganese on the leaf surface, as the brand recommends.
 When you find new green leaves, you should cut off the brown leaves so that your plant can grow healthy.

 Treating Root Rot

-It is suggested to replant the plant in new soil with excellent drainage to prevent standing water and fix root rot.
+Replanting the plant in new soil with excellent drainage is suggested to prevent standing water and fix root rot.

-It will be beneficial to have drainage holes in the pot in which you plant a Sago Palm.
+Having drainage holes in the pot in which you plant a Sago Palm will be beneficial.

 It is also advised to tenderly wash rotten roots and eliminate all mushy, soft parts with a disinfected pair of scissors or an instrument such as a pulaski for larger roots.